-Asia and Aussie markets begin trading
+Australia and Asia stocks begin trading

-For the week,
+For the month,

-At 9:30 AM EST, US stocks begin trading
+At 9:30 AM EST (2:30 PM London), US stocks begin trading

-European stocks end the day
+European indexes end the day ….
+The DAX

-For the week,
+For the month of February,

 Fed’s Williams says